VisDunneRight/benchmark_sets_analysis_data/README.md

-# Benchmark-Datasets
+# Benchmark Datasets

-Benchmark datasets for graph visualization project
+A collection of datasets used in graph visualization research